-10 Abstract
+Abstract

-11 The increase in greenhouse gas (GHG) emissions has resulted in climate change and global warming.
-Human 12 activities in many sectors, including agriculture, contribute to approximately 9.71% of total global GHG emissions.
-13 Recently, the issue of livestock being the highest contributor to GHG emissions has been related to the importance 14 of the industry in terms of food security and livelihoods.
-The most commonly used methods for calculating GHG 15 emissions from the livestock sector are life cycle assessment (LCA) and the GHG inventory.
-Although the LCA 16 presents information on the impacts of the livestock industry on the environment, the GHG inventory is the main 17 tool used internationally for GHG reporting.
-This review comprehensively discusses the source of GHG emissions 18 from the livestock industry and its estimation methodology, as well as the current strategies for mitigating these 19 emissions.
-Keywords: GHG inventory, Livestock, IPCC guidelines, 2019 Refinement 20
+The increase in greenhouse gas (GHG) emissions has resulted in climate change and global warming.
+Human activities in many sectors, including agriculture, contribute to approximately 9.2% of total GHG emissions from Annex I countries.
+An argument on issues of livestock being the highest contributor to GHG emissions has grown since FAO's 2006 report Livestock's Long Shadow.
+The issue has continued growing, conflicting the importance of the industry in terms of food security and livelihoods, thus, monitoring GHG emissions from this sector is vital.
+The most commonly used methods for calculating GHG emissions from the livestock sector are life cycle assessment (LCA) and the GHG inventory.
+Although the LCA presents information on the impacts of the livestock industry on the environment, the GHG inventory is the main tool used internationally for GHG reporting.
+This review comprehensively discusses the source of GHG emissions from the livestock industry and its estimation methodology, as well as the current strategies for mitigating these emissions.

+Keywords: Greenhouse gas (GHG) inventory, Livestock, Intergovernmental Panel on Climate Change (IPCC) guidelines, 2019 Refinement